 Where To Watch The New Year’s Eve Countdown Light Show

-- Tsim Sha Tsui Promenade – the perfect spot to nab a great photo, this will be one of the busiest areas as the (arguably) best views of the fireworks can be seen here!
+- Tsim Sha Tsui Promenade – the perfect spot to nab a great photo, this will be one of the busiest areas as the (arguably) best views of the New Year’s Eve light show can be seen here!

 - Harbour City Rooftop Car Park – is a great option as you can head over early, do a spot of shopping, nab an early dinner then head up to catch the view!

-- Sky100 Hong Kong Observation Deck – watch the fireworks from the 100th floor of the tallest building in Hong Kong, perfect for drizzly weather
+- Sky100 Hong Kong Observation Deck – watch the light show from the 100th floor of the tallest building in Hong Kong

-- Aqualuna Harbour Cruise – Wine and dine on the river as you watch the display with Aqualuna’s special fireworks display dinner.
+- Aqualuna Harbour Cruise – Wine and dine on the river as you watch the display, but book soon – spots sell out fast!